cetic/fadi/USERGUIDE.md

 (...)
 ```

-To start, head to the Nifi web interface, tape in your browser the `nifi.traefikIngress.host`.
+To start, head to the Nifi web interface, type in your browser the `nifi.traefikIngress.host`.
 E.g. :
 ```
 http(s)://nifi.test.local
 ```